The Story of Standing Together

 Are you an NGO?
 Or a political party?

 We are neither!
-At Standing Together, we see two left camps in Israeli society - left-wing political parties and professional NGOs.
+At Standing Together, we see two Leftist camps in Israeli society - Left-wing political parties and professional NGOs.
 Standing Together was founded to fill in the void between these two bases.
-While there remains a political left in Israel, in the form of several political parties, they have lost the ability to mobilize and organize the public behind their causes.
+While there remains a political Left in Israel, in the form of some political parties, they have lost the ability to mobilize and organize the public behind their causes.
 And while professional NGOs are doing important work, they are simply just that - professional.
-With no intention of mobilizing the public, the regular layperson cannot truly join an NGO and be active in their efforts.
+With no agenda of mobilizing the public, the regular layperson cannot truly join an NGO and be active in their efforts.
 Israeli society needed a political sphere where they could be active in their frustration - and they found that sphere in Standing Together, a grassroots political movement, rooted in inclusivity, pluralism, and activism.

 What is the deal with the purple?

-We wanted our movement to be recognizable - at demonstrations, at efforts, in the world of the “left” in Israel.
-Worldwide, purple is known as the color of new left-wing parties and movements, and we wanted to fall in line with the movements across the world that have inspired us.
-Purple is an unmarked color in Israeli politics, referencing a new and hopeful movement that can diverge from the last wave of left politics.
+We wanted our movement to be recognizable.
+Worldwide, purple is known as the color of new Left-wing parties and movements, and we wanted to fall in line with the movements across the world that have inspired us.
+Purple is an unmarked color in Israeli politics, referencing a new and hopeful movement that can diverge from the last wave of Left politics and create a new political current.
 Last, but definitely not least, purple is the color of the Feminist movement.
 Every movement that seeks to create justice and create a more equal society must be connected to the biggest struggle of our time - the struggle for full equality for Women.

 Where might I have seen Standing Together before?

-What does creating a future of “Peace, Equality, and Social Justice” look like?
+What does creating a future of “Peace, Equality, Social and Climate Justice” look like?

-We believe that every struggle that we face in Israeli society is connected - you cannot separate the struggle for peace, from the struggle for equality, from the struggle for social justice.
+We believe that every struggle that we face in Israeli society is connected - you cannot separate the struggle for peace, from the struggle for equality, from the struggles for social and climate justice.
 If you are active in the fight for one of these rights in Israeli society, you are intrinsically connected to the fight for another one.
-Every person living in Israel, whether they be Arab or Jewish, male or female, living in the periphery or in a city center, is impacted by the government's refusal to afford us of these basic factors for happiness and security.
+Every person living in Israel, whether they be Arab-Palestinian or Jewish, male or female, living in the periphery or in a city center, is impacted by the government's failure to provide us with security, and a descent living in an equal, happy society.